Easy Language is not a courtesy. It is written into law.

 I translate existing texts into Easy Language or write new texts from scratch, including the source texts in standard language.
 Specifically:

-The full Easy Language process includes a review by a checking group drawn from the target audience.
-This review is not part of my service, but I am happy to advise you on how to organise this step.
-More on the checking-group process.
+The full Easy Language process includes a review by people from the target audience.
+This review is not part of my service, but I am happy to advise you on how to organize this step.
+More on the review-group process.

 References: German Future Prize and funding guide